2010 AFC U-16 Championship qualification: Format

-For all the groups with six teams, the winner and runners-up of each group will qualify for the 2010 AFC U-16 Championship (Finals).
-For the one group with three teams, only the group winner will qualify.
-And the one best third-placed team from all the groups with six teams will qualify for the 2010 AFC U-16 Championship (Finals).
+For all the groups with six teams, the winner and runners-up of each group qualified for the 2010 AFC U-16 Championship Finals.
+For the one group with three teams, only the group winner qualified.
+And the one best third-placed team from all the groups with six teams qualified for the 2010 AFC U-16 Championship Finals.

 Seedings

 The draw for the 2010 AFC U-16 Championship (Qualifiers) took place at AFC House on 20 February 2009.

 A total number of 45 teams are eligible for the qualifying competition.
 The West Zone comprised 24 teams and they drew according to their ranking to make four groups of six teams each.

 The East Zone had 21 teams and they drew into three groups of six teams and one group of three teams.